Influence can be defined as “the capacity to have an effect on the character, development, or behavior of someone or something, or the effect itself.”

 What if it all stagnates?

-What if there is an influence stagnation.
+What if there is an influence stagnation?
 Would legacy ever be accomplished?

-We have created an obsession around influence, where influence never grows, nor could it be an investment to any future legacy.
+We have created an obsession around influence, where influence never grows, nor could it be an investment in any future legacy.
 Influence is like the wind.
 Only for a moment, it’s all gone in a few years.

-But what about legacy that means something?
+But what about the legacy that means something?
 Where is the legacy investment in human civilization and the geniuses that built it?

 We should strive to create art that will last forever after we die.